amcvoy/UppyBlazor/README.md

 # Uppy Dashboard Blazor Integration
-A hosted Blazor WebAssembly application which integrates the Uppy Dashoboard.
+A hosted Blazor WebAssembly application which integrates the Uppy Dashboard.

 **This project is WIP.**